Colleges by Location

 Campus Life

 It is not all about learning and grades at Whitman College: campus life is a crucial component of your educational experience.
-Find out some info about social life at Whitman College.
+Check out some info about students' life at Whitman College.

 Student Organizations

 This school has 100 open-membership student organizations you can participate in.
-This number includes sororities and fraternities.
-The percentage of male students who are members of organizations is 19 and female students 12.
-The student organization that attracts the greatest number of students is Mental Health Awarenes Club, followed by Z Fit Yoga and Pre Health Club.
-Other popular organizations among the students at Whitman College are Whitman Friends Program and Climbing Club.
+That includes sororities and fraternities.
+19 percent of male and 12 of female students participate in different organizations at Whitman College.
+The student organization that is most favored by students is Mental Health Awarenes Club, followed by Z Fit Yoga and Pre Health Club.
+Other popular student organizations at this school are Whitman Friends Program and Climbing Club.

-For students with a talent for acting, there is a drama club.
-For students who have a passion for media and communication, Whitman College publishes its own newspaper and has its own radio station.
+There is a drama club you can join if acting is something that interests you.
+For students interested in media and communication, Whitman College publishes its own newspaper and has its own radio station.

 Student Services

-Whitman College has a number of services vital for a pleasant and safe life on campus.
+Whitman College offers a number of services important for a pleasant and safe life on campus.

-There is a medical clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of Whitman College.

-All in all, campus life at Whitman College is rich and vibrant and provides everything most students need.
+All in all, campus life at Whitman College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services